Madour/mbed-fft/README.md

             // re enable interrupt
             ticker.attach(&readSample, 1.0/sampling_freq);
         }
+        // magic line, program does not work without it
-        pc.printf("\r"); // hacky line, to prevent compiler optimization to remove if condition body }
+        // (I suspect it prevents compiler optimization to remove while body because it thinks the if condition will never be true) pc.printf("\r");
+    }
 }